Ferrous sulphate is a form of iron supplement often used to replenish iron stores and support the unwelcome symptoms of an iron-deficiency.

 |Frequency: once a day||Frequency: once/twice a day|

 Although you won’t feel the benefits of taking ferrous sulphate instantly, it won’t take too long to show its effects.
-In most cases, people begin to see signs of improvement in iron-deficiency symptoms after around one week.
-And the full effects are likely to be felt within four weeks of taking the supplement.10
+In most cases, people begin to see signs of improvement in iron deficiency symptoms after around 1 week.
+The full effects are likely to be felt within 4 weeks of taking the supplement.1

-- If you’re taking ferrous sulphate to prevent anaemia, you may need to take it for as long as you’re at risk of iron-deficiency.11
+- If you’re taking ferrous sulphate to prevent anaemia, you may need to take it for as long as you’re at risk of iron deficiency.1

-- For those taking ferrous sulphate to help resolve iron deficiency anaemia, expect it to take three to six months to build up your iron stores.12
+- For those taking ferrous sulphate to help resolve iron deficiency anaemia, expect it to take 3-6 months to build up your iron stores.1

 Some people may experience unwanted side effects from taking ferrous sulphate.